trupples/adi-documentation/docs/solutions/reference-designs/ad-gmslcamrpi-adp/raspberry-pi-user-guide/index.rst

 - Connect the USB-C power supply to the Raspberry Pi 4 connector.
 - Connect the HDMI cable from the monitor to the Raspberry Pi micro HDMI connector.
-- Write the Raspberry Pi latest SD card image on a 8GB (or more) SD card.
+- Write the Raspberry Pi latest SD card image on a 8 GB (or more) SD card.
 - Plug the SD card into the Raspberry Pi 4 SD card slot.
 - Connect a USB mouse and keyboard to the Raspberry Pi 4.
   It’s possible to use either a mouse & keyboard combo or a separate mouse and keyboard.